alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

 This is as simple as it gets.
 Publisher can broadcast an event with a payload.
 An optional block can be passed.
-If a block is paased, event published will also contain information about execution time and exception if any.
+If a block is passed, event published will also contain information about execution time and exception if any.
 All additional goodness associated with blocks is provided by ASN used as underlying implementation, interesting!!).

 {% highlight ruby linenos %}
 if user.save